-BEIJING, Feb 24 (Reuters) - China's new home prices in January grew 5 percent from a year earlier, data from the statistics bureau showed on Saturday, even as the government continued its efforts to rein in speculative demand to fend off bubble risk.
+BEIJING, Feb 24 (Reuters) - China's new home prices grew in January although major cities saw early signs of softening, as the government continued its efforts to rein in speculative demand to fend off bubble risk.

 The government removed the sales prices for affordable housing from the latest monthly calculations, distorting comparisons with previous months' growth data.

-That compared with December's annual growth of 5.3 percent and 0.4 percent growth month on month, which included affordable housing.
+Prices in December grew 5.3 percent on year and 0.4 percent on month, based on data which included affordable housing.